darvari/LMSA/README.md

   </a>
 </p>

-## 🆕 What's New
+## 🆕 What's New in Upstream
 🎉 **Latest Update: Version 7.1** - August 2025

-### New Features & Improvements
-- **Settings Menu Fix**: Fixed an issue where the settings menu wasn't positioning itself correctly on some devices, ensuring consistent user experience across all device types
+- **Settings Menu Fix**: Fixed an issue where the settings menu wasn't positioning itself correctly on some devices
-- **Performance Optimization**: The app has been fully optimized to run better on more devices with improved performance, reduced memory usage, and enhanced stability across different hardware configurations
+- **Performance Optimization**: Improved performance, reduced memory usage, and enhanced stability across different hardware configurations
-- **System Prompts Feature**: The character feature has been replaced with the ability to save system prompts, providing a more flexible and powerful way to customize your AI interactions.
-You can now create, save, and manage multiple system prompts for different use cases
+- **System Prompts Feature**: Replaced character feature with the ability to save system prompts for more flexible AI interactions
-- **Enhanced Compatibility**: Improved device compatibility and performance optimizations for a smoother experience across various Android devices
+- **Enhanced Compatibility**: Improved device compatibility for a smoother experience across various Android devices

-### Bug Fixes
-- **CORS & Preflight Redirects:** Fixed persistent CORS errors by ensuring all requests use the correct protocol and port logic.
-- **Android Build Parity:** Synced all Capacitor/Android build JS files with main codebase changes.

-## 🔀 Changes in This Fork
+## 🔀 About This Fork

-This fork includes significant improvements to enable secure remote access to LM Studio servers:
+This fork adds secure remote access LMSA, giving you the ability utilize LM Studio on your server from anywhere.

-### Server Connection Enhancements
+### Server Connection Changes
-- **Smart URL Construction**: Completely refactored API calls to use a centralized `getServerUrl()` function, ensuring consistent protocol and port handling across all requests
 - **Domain Name Support**: Added support for domain names in addition to IP addresses
-- **Automatic Protocol Detection**: The app now detects if a URL includes protocols (http/https) and adjusts settings accordingly
+- **Automatic Protocol Detection**: Detects if URLs include protocols (http/https)
+- **Server Response Testing**: Added Test Server Response button to verify connectivity
+- **Smart URL Construction**: Centralized `getServerUrl()` function for consistent protocol and port handling
-- **Authentication Support**: Added optional username/password authentication for secure remote access to LM Studio servers
+- **Authentication Support**: Optional username/password authentication for secure remote access
-  - Can be toggled on/off for both remote and local connections
+  - Toggle on/off for both remote and local connections
-  - Credentials are stored securely in localStorage
+  - Secure credential storage in localStorage
-  - Multiple account support with different servers
+  - Multiple account support for different servers
 - **Smart Port Handling**:
-  - Ports are omitted for standard protocols (port 80 for HTTP, port 443 for HTTPS) to prevent browser redirect issues
+  - Standard ports omitted (80 for HTTP, 443 for HTTPS) to prevent redirect issues
-  - Default port 443 is automatically used when SSL is enabled
+  - Default port 443 used with SSL enabled
-  - Default port 1234 is used for non-SSL connections if no port is specified
+  - Default port 1234 used for non-SSL connections when unspecified
-- **Enhanced Security**: Non-local domains (anything not matching localhost/127.0.0.1/10.x.x.x/192.168.x.x/172.16-31.x.x) automatically use HTTPS for improved security
+- **Enhanced Security**: Non-local domains automatically use HTTPS
-- **Server Response Testing**: Added a Test Server Response button to verify connectivity and display server status before attempting to chat

-### Mobile UI Improvements
-- **Field Validation**: Domain name input field has autocorrect and spellcheck disabled for more accurate entry
-- **Visual Feedback**: Port field shows default values in grey when not explicitly set
-- **Error Handling**: Improved error messages for connection issues, specifically addressing CORS and preflight redirect problems

-### Previous Updates
-- **Version 7.0**: Performance optimization, system prompts feature, and enhanced compatibility
-- **Version 6.5**: Added scroll to bottom icon, improved welcome screen behavior, and comprehensive performance improvements
-- **Version 5.5**: Added full Vision Language Model (VLM) support for image upload and analysis, enabling multimodal conversations with AI models
-- **Bug Fixes**: Resolved keyboard overlap issues, fixed PDF file attachments, and disabled auto-scroll feature for better chat experience

----

 ## 📸 Screenshots
 <p align="left">